backstage/backstage/docs/notifications/getting-started.md

 The Backstage Notifications System provides a way for plugins and external services to send notifications to Backstage users.
 These notifications are displayed in the dedicated page of the Backstage frontend UI or by frontend plugins per specific scenarios.
-Additionally, plugins can implement processors to send notifications through external channels like email, Slack, or MS Teams.
+Additionally, notifications can be sent to external channels (like email) via "processors" implemented within plugins.

 Notifications can be optionally integrated with the signals (a push mechanism) to ensure users receive them immediately.